A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: Numerical Experiments

 which implies $p_0 = 1$.
 Note that due to the permeability $\kappa > 1$, we use a scaling $\Delta t = \Delta x^2 / 4$ to reduce the numerical errors in the pressure solution.
 Since only the pressure and the surface subsidence are given analytically, we report relative errors of pressure $e^\text{rel}_{p}$ and of subsidence $e^\text{rel}_{S} = \Norm{S - S^\text{LBM}}_{L^2(0,T)} / \Norm{S}_{L^2(0,T)}$, where the numerical subsidence is defined as average of $-\eta_2$ over the last row of cells next to the boundary at $x_2 = 1$.

-The numerical solution of the centered scheme ($r = 1/2$) using $N_E = 3N_x = 300$ and the analytical solution are depicted in detail for $\alpha = 1$ in \cref{fig:Terzaghi:solution}.
-The results excellently match already at time $t = 10^{-3}$, thus illustrating that the LBM scheme is well able to reproduce the solution due to instantaneous loading.
-Fixing again $N_E = 3N_x$, we observe convergence of the centered scheme for varying Biot--Willis coefficient $\alpha \in \Set{ 0.8, 0.9, 1.0}$, as shown in \cref{fig:Terzaghi:centered}.
-Due to the discontinuity at time $t = 0$, the convergence order is reduced and seems to lie between $0.5$ and $0.75$.
-In contrast to the previous numerical example, also the explicit scheme ($r = 0$) and the implicit scheme ($r = 1$) feature such a convergence behavior for all $\alpha \in \Set{ 0.8, 0.9, 1.0}$.
-Concerning the influence of the number of pseudo-time steps $N_E$, a convergence study for the centered scheme ($r = 1/2$) is displayed in \cref{fig:Terzaghi:alpha10} for $\alpha = 1$.
-Analogously to the periodic example, the numerical errors are dominated by the elasticity approximation for small $N_E$, while they are dominated by the temporal error for large $N_E$.
-Here however, the transition region is wider, and lies around $N_E \approx 0.03 N_x^2$.
-Note that we have observed very similar results for $\alpha \in \Set{ 0.8, 0.9}$ and all three coupling schemes with $r \in \Set{ 0, 1/2, 1 }$.
+The numerical solution of the centered coupling scheme ($r = 1/2$) for $N_x = 128$ using MG(3,4) and the analytical solution are depicted in detail for $\alpha = 1$ in \cref{fig:Terzaghi:solution}.
+The results excellently match already at time $t = 10^{-4}$ (after only 8 time steps), thus illustrating that the LBM scheme is well able to reproduce the solution due to instantaneous loading.
+Particularly, we observe first-order convergence of the centered coupling scheme with MG(3,4) for varying Biot--Willis coefficient $\alpha \in \Set{ 0.8, 0.9, 1.0}$, as shown in \cref{fig:Terzaghi:centered}.
+Note that convergence order is reduced due to the implementation of the boundary conditions and the discontinuity at time $t = 0$.
+In contrast to the previous numerical example, also the explicit scheme ($r = 0$) and the implicit scheme ($r = 1$) feature such a convergence behavior for all $\alpha \in \Set{0.8, 0.9, 1.0}$.
+Concerning the influence of the number of multi-grid steps $N_E$, a convergence study for the centered coupling scheme ($r = 1/2$) is displayed in \cref{fig:Terzaghi:alpha10} for $\alpha = 1$.
+Analogously to the periodic example, the numerical errors are dominated by the elasticity approximation for small $N_E \leq 2$, while they are dominated by the first-order spatio-temporal error for larger $N_E$.
+Here however, the transition region seems slightly wider.
+Note that we observe very similar results for $\alpha \in \Set{0.8, 0.9}$ and all three coupling schemes.